alpermcelebi/alpermcelebi/README.md

 # 👋 Hi, I'm Alper
-🌱 A junior computer engineering student at METU<br>house_with_garden:	Based in Ankara, Türkiye<br>👨🏻‍💻 Eager to immerse himself in various realms of CS & engineering
+🌱 A junior computer engineering student at METU<br><br>👨🏻‍💻 Eager to immerse himself in various realms of CS & engineering

 ## 🌐 Socials: